 COPD gets worse over time.
 You can't undo the damage to your lungs.
 But you can take steps to prevent more damage and to feel better.

 COPD is almost always caused by smoking.
-Over time, breathing tobacco smoke irritates the airways and destroys the stretchy fibres in the lungs.
+Most people with COPD have smoked for a long time.
+And research shows that smoking cigarettes puts you at risk for COPD.
+Over time, breathing tobacco smoke irritates the airways and damages the lungs.

 The main symptoms are: